SABS-R3/software-engineering-day6/_episodes/04-diagnosing-issues-improving-robustness.md

-For all the given edge cases you might come up with, you should also consider their likelihood of occurrence, it is often too much effort to exhaustively test a given function against every possible input, so you should priorities edge cases that are likely to occer.
+For all the given edge cases you might come up with, you should also consider their likelihood of occurrence, it is often too much effort to exhaustively test a given function against every possible input, so you should prioritise edge cases that are likely to occur.
 For our `patient_normalise` function, some common edge cases might be the occurrence of zeros, and the case where all the values of the array are the same.

 When you are considering edge cases to test for, try also to think about what might